Australian Communist Party v Commonwealth: Latham's dissent

 Latham, the sole dissenter, found the act to be a valid exercise of the federal parliament's defence power.
 His opinion sought to uphold parliamentary supremacy, on the grounds that the exercise of the defence power was inherently a matter for political rather than judicial judgment.
 He was the only member of the court who had previously served as a government minister.
 Andrew Lynch included Latham's dissent in his compilation Great Australian Dissents, with a chapter authored by George Williams.
 Lynch described it as "probably the most controversial inclusion" and Williams stated that it had been "eclipsed by the brilliance of the majority position".
 Justice Ian Callinan extensively quoted Latham in his opinion in Thomas v Mowbray (2007), relating to anti-terrorism laws.

 Aftermath

 Later in the year, at the 1951 referendum, Menzies sought to amend the Constitution to permit the parliament to make laws in respect of Communists and Communism where this was necessary for the security of the Commonwealth.
 If passed, this would have given a government the power to introduce a bill proposing to ban the Communist Party (although whether it would have passed the Senate is an open question).
-However, the Opposition leader H. V. Evatt campaigned strongly on civil liberties grounds, and the proposal was narrowly defeated.
+However, the Opposition leader H. V. Evatt campaigned strongly on civil liberties grounds, and the proposal was narrowly defeated with the results at 50.56% for No to 49.44% for Yes or 52,000 vote difference.

-As of 2025, this was the only time where there was an attempt by the Australian government to ban a political party in Australia.
+Following the Bondi Beach terrorist attack in 2025, the government passed legislation outlawing the neo-nazi group National Socialist Network and thwarting their attempts to register a political party.
+As of September 2026, the legislation is being challenged in the High Court as the White Australia Party v Commonwealth.